alanreid/armadillo/README.md

 #### How do these plugins work?
 An Armadillo Plugin is basically an Akka Actor, which receives a text and returns a list of Tokens.
 All plugins get the same input text and try to extract information of interest.
-Once something is found, each plugin return the list of found items (Tokens).
+Once something is found, each plugin returns a list of found items (Tokens).
 All these lists are later joined, converted to JSON and returned as a HTTP response.

 #### Tech